ozdemirht/generative-ai/RAG0/Readme.md

 an automated evaluation can be executed as a decision criteria to ship to production or not.

 Due to observed failures in production sessions, this golden tests expected to evolve.
-As long as withing API rate limits, an automated evaluation can run tests in parallel.
+As long as the number of calls to hosted LLM API is within API rate limits, an automated evaluation can run these tests in parallel and hopefully the time to complete these automated tests are not a huge concern in deployment time.
+Because, in operations, a capability to ship a revised system to production as quickly as possible is very important tool especially when a rollback is not a viable option.
+Therefore, it is not preferable to have these preventive measures delaying the time to ship.

-These golden tests will include Q&A session with a hosted LLM.
+These golden tests will include Q&A sessions with a hosted LLM.
-Due to increasing amount of tests, LLM-Judge relying on the best model probably the best bet to produce a better system.
+Due to increasing amount of tests,
+LLM-Judge relying on the best (and expensive) model probably the best bet to produce a better completions.

 ## Failure Modes
 The RAG system should need to handle many operational challenges such as